Orbus Software treats the privacy of our visitors with the highest importance

 4. Where will your information be shared?

-We use third party processors to assist us in storing your data safely and securely while interacting with our website.
+We use third party processors to assist us in storing your data safely and securely.
 These third parties are carefully screened so we can ensure that there are adequate controls in place and, where relevant, that such third parties are GDPR compliant.
 Additionally, where this would result in the transfer of Personal Data outside the EEA, we have confirmed that there are appropriate transfer mechanisms in place.

 Our third party processors include:

-- Salesforce Services, including Pardot – international transfers, if necessary, in accordance with (1) Binding Corporate Rules; (2) EU-US Privacy Shield certification; or (3) EU Model Clauses signed.
+- Salesforce Services, including Pardot, to store details of our end users and customers.
+Any international transfers, if necessary, are made in accordance with (1) Binding Corporate Rules; (2) EU-US Privacy Shield certification; or (3) EU Model Clauses signed.
+We use Salesforce to store details of our end users and customers.

 We will share your Personal Data with our sister company, Educational Systems Limited (trading as Good e-Learning with company number 07953392) as part of our legitimate business interests.
 You can object to this by exercising your rights, better detailed below.